UNCLEDAVE

 An Everyday Good Smoke

-I smoke this blend at least once a day and everyday.
-I can't explain precisely why, but it just works for me.
-It might not be the greatest and most fantastic concoction ever conceived, but it's easy to smoke anytime and anywhere and it's unpretentious.--as they say, it is what it is.
+I smoke this quite often when I have it on hand.
+I can't explain precisely why, but this blend just works for me.
+It might not be the greatest and most wonderful blend ever created, but it is easy to smoke and enjoy anytime and anywhere.
 The overall flavor is driven from the combination of Burleys--white, dark and cubed.
-But the dominant Burley taste is tempered with a bit of Virginia flake that undoubtedly contributes some richness and helps to eliminate some of the inherent bitterness in the Burleys.
+But the dominance of the Burley flavor is tempered a bit by the Virginia flake which smooths the blend and helps to eliminate some of the inherent bitterness in the Burleys.
 There is just a small measure Perique that I think imparts some extra sweetness, but it's subtle.
 And Epiphany is only slightly spiced with a bit of smoky Latakia.
 The last bulk batch that I received about a month ago had more scattered Virginia flakes (as large as 1/2 inch wide X 3/4 inch long) than I've seen before and they were scattered throughout the blend--I believe that this is a relatively recent modification.
 These flakes do require some manipulation before smoking since I thought that they were a little too large to simply stuff in the bowl.
 This blend is allegedly based on the original Revelation (Phillip Morris version) which goes back a century.
-And its smoking qualities have stood the test of time.
-Call it a codger blend, an old-timer's blend, even a geezer blend or whatever, it's just a really good, solid, straight-forward, full-flavored blend that always seems to satisfy.
-It certainly manages to push all the right notes on the keyboard.
+Call it a codger blend, an old-timer's blend, a geezer blend or whatever, it's just a solid blend that always seems to suit and satisfy.
+It certainly manages to push all of the right notes on the keyboard.

 Cornell & Diehl - Rajah's Court 2oz